 The Anet A8 is Chinese company Anet’s version of the Prusa 3D printer kit — a Prusa kit clone for a quarter of the price.
 Featuring a heated bed meaning it can print ABS and PETG as well as PLA, the Anet A8 manages all this despite costing just $200.

 A cartesian 3D printer kit, the Anet A8 is a consistent, reliable printer for the price.
-With a minimum layer size of 100 microns, the Anet A8 also fairly good quality.
-Additionally, with its 220 x 220 x 240 mm print volume, the Anet A8 should be able to handle any printing needs you may have.
+With a minimum layer size of 100 microns, the Anet A8 prints fairly precise parts.
+Additionally, with its good 220 x 220 x 240 mm print volume, the Anet A8 should be able to handle any printing projects that aren’t gigantic.

 - Company based: China